mikeperry-tor/acwiki/Survival-Guides/Moat-Survival-Guide.md

 You will also need to update the client side in Tor Browser.
 Moat is configured in [tor-launcher](https://gitlab.torproject.org/tpo/applications/tor-launcher).
 Once that has been updated, you can pull the latest changes in the Tor Browser build process.

-## Troubleshooting polyanthum

-The meek server and BridgeDB Moat distributor are run on polyanthum.
-The

 ## Troubleshooting the Moat server

 Moat consists of a meek server, some apache2 configs, and a BridgeDB distributor.
 The meek server listens on 127.0.0.1:2000 and is started by the [run-meek](https://gitlab.torproject.org/tpo/anti-censorship/bridgedb-admin/-/blob/master/bin/run-meek) script.